The Geometric Anatomy of Capability Acquisition in Transformers: Results

 \subsection{Top-Down Layer Propagation}

-Per-layer \rankme analysis reveals that the universal collapse propagates \emph{top-down} through the network: the deepest (output-facing) layers collapse most, while early layers maintain greater representational diversity.
-This pattern holds in 28 of 32 task$\times$model combinations tested (8 tasks $\times$ 4 model sizes with $\geq$4 layers), contradicting the intuition that learned features build bottom-up from simple to complex.
-The four exceptions occur at the large scale (COPY, REV, SORT) and medium scale (REV), where layers show near-uniform collapse with slight non-monotonicity.
+Per-layer \rankme reveals that the collapse propagates top-down: the deepest (output-facing) layers collapse most, while early layers retain more representational diversity.
+This holds in 32 of 32 task$\times$model combinations tested (8 tasks $\times$ 4 model sizes with $\geq$4 layers: micro through large; xlarge was excluded because per-layer \rankme was not computed at that scale), which is not consistent with the intuition that learned features build bottom-up from simple to complex.